 On a positive note, the Bank of England has signalled that, once oil-price and food inflation work their way through, inflation will be coming down, so rates will probably not go as high as expected.

 However, because we cannot predict what other investors will do, we do not want to take a wholesale position on whether they might take risk on again in 2023.
-Instead, we find unloved assets whose valuations are depressed versus global markets, and that should offer positive returns.
+Instead, we find unloved assets whose valuations are depressed versus global markets and should offer positive returns.

 We focus on company fundamentals we believe are underappreciated by the market.
 This has contributed to our portfolio having more mid-cap exposure than the broader index, which we think can give investors more attractive and fundamentally driven income, income growth and capital growth.